DeepChirp/Score-Analysis-Website/backend/readme.md

-# Backend Daemon V0.10.1
+# Backend Daemon V0.10.2

-- Fix bug in /data/chart_data where total score analysis was mistakenly placed into examId.
+- Fix bug in /data/chart_data where last10 student list is none due to restriction.

 # API V0.10.0